HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 Makes sense, doesn't it?
 The chances of having exactly k successes cumulates around the value of 30, which is the true proportion of red/green balls in our urn.

 <h2>Naïve experiment assessment</h2>
-Now that we know how statisticans models our problem let's go back to our <a href="#conversion_table">conversions table</a>.
+Now that we know how statisticians model our problem let's go back to our <a href="#conversion_table">conversions table</a>.

 One way of assessing if B is better than A is to plot their expected distributions. <em>Assuming that </em>A follows a Binomial distribution with <em>p=0.01</em> (we had 100 conversions over 10000 trials) and that B follows a Binomial distribution with <em>p=0.012</em> (we had 120 conversions over 10000 trials) this is how they relate to each other: